 Successful diagnosis of CTS requires awareness of its existence and appropriate diagnostic tests.
 However, the symptoms of the fractured tooth are not that obvious, and patients have difficulty identifying the affected tooth.
 In the diagnosis of a fractured tooth, dentists usually ask about the signs and symptoms of a cracked tooth the patients are experiencing and the reason for its occurrence.
 They also ask about trauma or injury patients have encountered.

 However, a cracked tooth is not always simple to diagnose.
-If the crack is not visible, the dentist or endodontist will try to make a diagnosis by examining the tooth using a magnifying glass to help to identify cracks.
+If the crack is not visible, the dentist or endodontist will try to make a diagnosis by examining the tooth using a magnifying glass to help identify cracks.
 That’s why patients need to see an endodontist if they exhibit any symptoms of a cracked tooth for a thorough evaluation of their teeth.
 They also evaluate the dental history of patients and know about their teeth grinding habits in order to determine the actual cause of broken teeth.

 Endodontists often diagnose a crack by observing a crack line from the perimeter of a fracture plane, which is located on a tooth surface that a dentist can observe.
-However, observation of the crack lines does not always indicate the fracture plane shape, size and depth.
-Dentists also apply various other diagnostic procedures in order to determine the cracked tooth syndrome, they:
+However, observation of the crack lines does not always indicate the fracture plane shape, size, and depth.
+Dentists also apply various other diagnostic procedures in order to determine the cracked tooth syndrome; they:

 Cotton rolls can also be used to detect fractures.
 The patients are typically asked to bite on cotton rolls and suddenly release the pressure.
 Pain perceived on sudden release of pressure confirms the diagnosis of a cracked tooth.